querkmachine/beeps.website/src/blog/2024-04-29-frontend-forum-1-the-basics.md

 JavaScript is a whole different kettle of fish.
 Compared to HTML and CSS, JavaScript is magnitudes more complex, and I don't particularly want to start going into it here.

 {% character character="ash", variant="thinking" %}
-Despite the name, JavaScript is pretty much unrelated to the programming language Java.
+Fun fact: Despite the name, JavaScript is pretty much unrelated to the programming language Java.
 Blame tech executives from the mid-90s for that confusion.
 {% endcharacter %}

 The good news is that you probably don't need JavaScript at all!
 It's entirely possible to build perfectly cromulent websites using no JavaScript whatsoever.